You are emotionally attached to him, so missing your boyfriend is par for the course.

 It makes you feel euphoric, elated and attached.

-Hence, the experiences you may be going through right now are typically a result of a deluge of both physiological and psychological triggers.
+The experiences you are going through right now are a consequence of a deluge of both physiological and psychological triggers.

-Also, there may be a part of you that gets worried when your boyfriend is not around.
-You may feel like for whatever reason, you are missing out on something.
+In addition, there is a part of you that is worried when your boyfriend is not around.

-This is not because you are necessarily the jealous type but simply because you feel like you should be taking up most of his time and if he is with others, you are missing out on that time.
+Not to say you are the jealous type, but you feel like you deserve to be the one taking up most of his time and when he is among others, you are missing out on that time.

-There really is a sense of ownership that comes with these types of feelings that only get stronger with time.
+There is a sense of ownership that comes with these feelings that only get stronger with time.

 It’s the same thing that happens when you get attached to a pet for instance.

-If you notice that the pet is giving a little bit too much attention to a friend or family member, you may feel left out.
+Noticing that the pet is giving a little bit too much attention to a friend or family member, you feel left out.

-Again, it is a natural human reaction when you start feeling emotional attachment.
+It is a natural human reaction when you experience emotional attachment.

-Though you may be feeling the emotional attachment, it’s imperative that you don’t allow yourself to get too caught up in it.
+Though you are feeling the emotional attachment, it’s imperative that you don’t get too caught up in it.

 Avoid thinking too much about it.

-Try focusing on other activities when the thoughts become too much.
+Focus on other activities when the thoughts are too much.